sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/draft-index.md

 ---
 title: "Methods"
-hidden: false
+hidden: true
 ---
-Use the following [methods](doc:method)  to extract structured data from documents:
+Use the following [methods](doc:method)  to extract structured data from documents.

 | Method                                   | Image                                                        | Notes                                                        |
 | ---------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |